Heuserus/DBgrep/README.md

 A driver is not needed for MongoDB.

 ## Usage
 Once you've installed DBgrep, you can use it to search through databases.
-The basic syntax of the command is as follows:
+The basic syntax of the commands is as follows:

 ### Connection Properties